actions/setup-node/README.md

     # Default: ''.
 The action use system architecture by default
     architecture: ''

-    # Used to pull node distributions from node-versions.
-Since there's a default, this is typically not supplied by the user.
+    # Used to pull node distributions from https://github.com/actions/node-versions.
+    # Since there's a default, this is typically not supplied by the user.
     # When running this action on github.com, the default value is sufficient.
     # When running on GHES, you can pass a personal access token for github.com if you are experiencing rate limiting.
     #